Get all the latest data for Florence?

 What's the vacancy rate for rentals in Florence as of 2026?

-As of early 2026, the estimated vacancy rate for rentals in Florence is around 4% to 6% citywide, reflecting a tight market.
+As of 2026, the working vacancy estimate for well-priced long-term rentals in Florence is about 2% to 4%.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Florence.